Utilities for working with the local dataset cache.

 def cached_path( url_or_filename: Union[str, PathLike], cache_dir: Union[str, Path] = None, extract_archive: bool = False, force_extract: bool = False ) -> str

-Given something that might be a URL (or might be a local path), determine which.
-If it's a URL, download the file and cache it, and return the path to the cached file.
-If it's already a local path, make sure the file exists and then return the path.
+Given something that might be a URL or local path, determine which.
+If it's a remote resource, download the file and cache it, and then return the path to the cached file.
+If it's already a local path, make sure the file exists and return the path.

-A URL or local file to parse and possibly download.
+A URL or path to parse and possibly download.

 Union[str, Path], optional (default =